 How can you organize it in the shopping cart?
 Configure a progress bar, which shows how much buyers need to purchase for free shipping.
 And when they reach the amount, the progress bar disappears or displays a success message.
 You can offer some products next to the bar, motivating customers to add more and get free shipping.

-Placing CTAs and the order summary in the right place ensures the ability to assess the cost of the order quickly and proceed to checkout without any frictions.
-Let’s look at organizing these shopping cart UI/UX elements.
+Placing CTAs and the order summary in the right place ensures the ability to assess the total cost of the order quickly and proceed to checkout without any friction.
+Let's look at organizing these critical cart page elements.

 Calls to Action